Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 5. Add the following Release Management information and then click **Next**:

-    * Auto-Release - Enabled/Disabled of the auto release of new Asset versions.
-If auto-release is **enabled**, a new asset will be automatically released with each change to any one of the grouped resources (i.e. API services).
+    * Auto-Release - Enable / disable the auto-release of new Asset versions.
+If auto-release is **enabled**, a new asset will be automatically released with each change to any one of the grouped resources (i.e., API Services).
 For example, auto-release enabled will trigger an automatic asset release every time a new grouped API Service revision is discovered or created.
-This would enable a more automated and hands-off experience.
-If you want more control of the asset release process, select auto-relase to **disabled**.
+This enables a more automated and hands-off experience.
+If you want more control of the asset release process, set auto-release to **disabled**.
-    * Auto-Release Type -  The default is set to a Patch release versions and you can select another type of asset release versioning (i.e. major or minor).
+    * Auto-Release Type - The default is set to Patch release versions and you can select another type of asset release versioning (i.e., major or minor).

 6. In Group Resources, find the available API resources you want to link, and click on the Link icon.
 For each resource, select the appropriate version.
 Default is **Latest**.
 Click **Link Versions**.
-7. Configure the Access Request handling, Manual or Automatic, and click **Next**.
+7. Configure the Access Request handling for Manual or Automatic, and click **Next**.
 If Access Request Handling is set to **Manual**, a user must approve access to the API Service(s) grouped in the asset.
-If Access Reuest Handling is set to **Automatic**, the access to the API Service(s) grouped in the asset is granted atuomatically.
+If Access Request Handling is set to **Automatic**, the access to the API Service(s) grouped in the asset is granted automatically.
-8. At the Access Rights step, select the team(s) the asset can be shared with.
+8. For Access Rights, select the team(s) the asset can be shared with.
 By default, an asset is not shared and only the **Central Admin** will have access to it.
 If you shared your asset with a specific team, each member of the team will be able to see your asset.
 Click **Next**.
 9. Provide the Category, Tags, and Attribute details for the asset.
 Click **Next**.
 10. Click **Preview Asset** to view the details prior to creation.
-At his point you can click **Save** to create the asset in a draft state.
+At his point, you can click **Save** to create the asset in a draft state.
 Alternatively, you can click **Save & Activate** to create a new asset version release in an **Active** state for consumption in a product definition.

-If the asset is created in **Draft** state.
-To use this asset in a product definition, you must move the asset to an **Active** state by activating the asset.
+If the asset was created in a **Draft** state, you must move it to an **Active** state (by activating the asset) before you can use it in a product definition.

 ## Activate an asset